UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/Websphere/overview.md

 ### History

+#### Version 133

+* Added Default Bindings to the update step and removed property note.

 #### Version 132

-* URBANCODE-I-710 Extend Role Mappings for "Map Users and Groups to Roles" Step
+* URBANCODE-I-710 Extend Role Mappings for "Map Users and Groups to Roles" Step.

 #### Version 131